Remote Signing Guide in SnapSign: Step-by-Step to Get Model Releases Signed from Anywhere

 I’ve lost track of how many shoots nearly got tripped up by paperwork.
 Whether I’m chasing golden hour in Barcelona or setting up lights in a quiet studio in Shoreditch, SnapSign’s become my ride-or-die for locking down model releases - remotely, legally, and without the usual headaches.
 If you're using the SnapSign model releases app for Android or iPhone, this is exactly how I get it done.
 No fluff - just what works.

-Step 1: Pick a ready-made template in SnapSign or just upload your own form
+Step 1: Pick a ready-made template in SnapSign or just use our custom form

 The second I launch SnapSign, it’s straight to "New Release".
-I either pick one of their pre-set legal templates (ideal when I’m short on time) or upload my custom digital model release form with agency-specific tweaks.
+I either grab one of their ready-made legal templates (super handy when I’m in a rush), or just use a custom model release in SnapSign - it lets me tailor everything to my needs and agency requirements.

 Here’s what I always include: